To get up and running, first install Borg, at least version 1.1.

 uncomment a particular option, also uncomment its containing section name, or

 else borgmatic won't recognize the option.
+Also be sure to use spaces rather

 You can also get the same sample configuration file from the configuration reference, the authoritative set of all configuration options.
 This is handy if borgmatic has added new options since you originally created your configuration file.